TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 If you have **Dropout-mode** enabled in Extension setting, the same Style can only be used once per process. <br/>
 When script chooses a Style it automatically removes that Style from other wildcards.<br/>

+Result of the Wildcards are tied to the seed of the process.
+Keep in mind that changing either the prompt, Wildcards or Live Edits between first-pass and hires fix will change the hires fix result!

 The maximum number of wildcards is 6.
 You can change the amount of visible Wildcards in the Extension settings.

 ## What are Sections?